Orio Palmer

-Orio Joseph Palmer (March 2, 1956 – September 11, 2001) was a Battalion Chief of the New York City Fire Department who died while rescuing civilians trapped inside the World Trade Center on September 11, 2001.
+Orio Joseph Palmer (March 2, 1956 – September 11, 2001) was a battalion chief of the New York City Fire Department who died while rescuing civilians trapped inside the World Trade Center on September 11, 2001.
 Palmer led the team of firefighters that reached the 78th floor of the South Tower, the floor where the plane had struck the building.
-As of 2025, his remains have never been identified.

 According to the 9/11 Commission Report, audio and video recordings prominently featuring Orio Palmer have played an important role in the ongoing analysis of problems with radio communications during the September 11 attacks.

 Early life and education

 Orio Palmer was born in the Bronx, New York City, on March 2, 1956.
-Palmer graduated from Cardinal Spellman High School in the Bronx, in 1974.
+He graduated from Cardinal Spellman High School in 1974.
 He held an associate degree in electrical technology.

+Personal life

 He married Debbie Palmer, and they had three children, Dana, Keith, and Alyssa.

 According to John Norman, author of Fire Officer's Handbook of Tactics, Palmer was very fit and ran marathon races.
 Historian Peter Charles Hoffer wrote that Palmer was "in superb condition".
 In 1989, Palmer ran the New York City Marathon for the first time, dedicating his participation in that event to his daughter Dana in honor of her first birthday.
-He later completed a number of other races and fitness challenges, including a few triathlons.
+He later completed a number of other races and fitness challenges, including triathlons.

 Career

-Palmer joined the New York City Fire Department, where he eventually became Battalion Chief of FDNY's Battalion 7.
+Palmer joined the New York City Fire Department in the early 1980s, where he eventually became battalion chief of FDNY's Battalion 7.
 Reporter Michael Daly wrote, "The 45-year-old Palmer was one of the department's rising stars, renowned for his smarts and nerve and decency, as well as his physical fitness."

-Palmer was the first FDNY member to be awarded the department's physical fitness award five times.
+Palmer was the first FDNY member to earn the department's physical fitness award five times.
 He was said to be one of the "most knowledgeable people in the department" about radio communication in high-rise fires, and authored a training article for the department on how to use repeaters to boost radio reception during such emergencies.